Germany–Poland border: History

 After Poland regained independence following World War I and the 123 years of partitions, a long German-Polish border was settled on, 1912 km long (including a 607 km border with East Prussia).
-The border was partially shaped by the Treaty of Versailles and partially by plebiscites (East Prussian plebiscite and the Silesian plebiscite, the former also affected by the Silesian Uprisings).
+The border was partially shaped by the Treaty of Versailles and partially by plebiscites (East Prussian plebiscite and the Silesian plebiscite; the former also affected by the Silesian Uprisings).
 The shape of that border roughly resembled that of pre-partition Poland.
+Germany repeatedly contested the interwar border and even Poland's existence itself, as stated by Chief of the German Army Hans von Seeckt already in 1922, and it was the German invasion of Poland in 1939 that started World War II.